pingcap/docs-tidb-operator/en/backup-restore-cr.md

     - When using BR for restoring, you can specify the BR version in this field.
 For example,`spec.toolImage: pingcap/br:v5.4.0`.
 If not specified, `pingcap/br:${tikv_version}` is used for restoring by default.
     - When using Lightning for restoring, you can specify the Lightning version in this field.
 For example, `spec.toolImage: pingcap/lightning:v5.4.0`.
 If not specified, the Lightning version specified in `TOOLKIT_VERSION` of the [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/master/images/tidb-backup-manager/Dockerfile) is used for restoring by default.

+* `.spec.backupType`: the restore type.
+This field is valid only when using BR to restore data.
+Currently, the following three types are supported, and this field can be combined with the `.spec.tableFilter` field to configure table filter rules:
+    * `full`: restore all databases in the TiDB cluster.
+    * `db`: restore one database in the TiDB cluster.
+    * `table`: restore one table in the TiDB cluster.

+* `.spec.tikvGCLifeTime`: The temporary `tikv_gc_life_time` time setting during the restore, which defaults to `72h`.

+    Before the restore begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator [adjusts the value of `tikv_gc_life_time`](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the value of `spec.tikvGCLifeTime`.
+This operation makes sure that the restored data is not garbage-collected by TiKV.

+    After the restore, whether the restore is successful or not, as long as the previous `tikv_gc_life_time` value is smaller than `.spec.tikvGCLifeTime`, TiDB Operator tries to set `tikv_gc_life_time` to the previous value.

+    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_life_time` and treats the restore as failed.

+    In such cases, you can view `tikv_gc_life_time` of the current TiDB cluster using the following statement:

+    {{< copyable "sql" >}}

+    ```sql
+    SELECT VARIABLE_NAME, VARIABLE_VALUE FROM mysql.tidb WHERE VARIABLE_NAME LIKE "tikv_gc_life_time";
+    ```

+    In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (usually `10m`), you need to manually [set `tikv_gc_life_time` back](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the previous value.

 * `.spec.to.host`: the address of the TiDB cluster to be restored.
 * `.spec.to.port`: the port of the TiDB cluster to be restored.
 * `.spec.to.user`: the user of the TiDB cluster to be restored.